typsoon/IO-project/messagetraitschecker/README.md

 - It should be abstract
 - It should have one template argument which is a ``record``

+Template parameters given to class annotated with `AutoMessageTraits` should be unique among subclasses.

 A concrete subclass will be generated and added to correct data structures that can be accessed the following way: